 Now that you understand some of the settings, how can you get the best possible pictures from your locations?
 It’s not all about technicality.
 First and foremost, you must watch the performers.
 Notice how they like to move on stage, where their favorite places to stand are, what are their signature moves and facial expressions.
 If you can photograph these quirks, it will make for a beautiful shot.
 Once you learn their moves, anticipate them.
 Be ready to compose the picture when the guitarist leans back for his guitar solo.

 Go behind the scenes with a professional concert photographer:

-Don’t just focus on the people, compose pictures around instruments, props, and lighting.
+Don’t just focus on the people; compose pictures around instruments, props, and lighting.
 The line of a guitar looks best at certain angles.
 Take notice if your musicians are right or left-handed so you can choose which angle is best.
-Be on the look out for clutter though.
+Be on the lookout for clutter though.
 The stage is filled with speakers, cables, mic stands, and any other electronics to make the show work.
 Try not to get these objects in the shot and never position yourself directly in front of a singer unless you want a mic in front of his mouth.
-Lastly, be nice to them and you’ll likely get your own mini performance as the musician looks right at your DSLR cameras lens.
+Lastly, be nice and you’ll likely get your own mini performance as the musician looks right at your lens.

 http://www.photo4less.com can answer all of your photography needs, if it’s a new camera, bigger lens, flashes, Nikon cameras, Canon SLR cameras, filters, shop digital cameras and even dark room equipment – we are fully stocked and ready to deliver your purchase.